pliang279/MultiViz/README.md

 # MultiViz: Towards Visualizing and Understanding Multimodal Models

-This repository contains code and experiments for performing interpretability analysis in a multimodal setting.
+This repository contains code and experiments for MultiViz, a general-purpose framework for visualizing and interpreting multimodal models.

 [MultiViz website](https://multivizweb.github.io/)